MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 ### What policies will be enabled in the personal browser window?

-The Microsoft Edge personal browser window is lightly managed, with all the security, compliance, and Edge update policies applied, without the additional overhead of managing another browser.
+The Microsoft Edge personal browser window is lightly managed, with all the security, compliance, and Edge update policies applied, without the added overhead of managing another browser.
 To learn more, [visit this site](/DeployEdge/edge-learnmore-personal-browser-policies).

 ### How does my organization turn off the personal browser window?